uhbambi/keketest/README.md

 > Informations on how to contribute translations 🔠 is available under [i18n](./i18n).
 We very much appreciate any help.

-The future rich, blazing fast 🚀🚀🚀 corporative pixel placing game 🔥 in your browser 🌐!
+The future rich, 🩸 bleeding edge, 🕹️ paradigm-changing, 💡 easy to use, blazingly 🔥 fast 🚀🚀🚀 corporative pixel placing game 🔥 in your browser 🌐, built in 100% memory safe nodejs 🦀!
 A game changer in the world of browser games ✊🏿

 ### Controls 🎮